ckelner/go-aws-reservations/README.md

-# go-aws-reservations
+# go-random
-playing around with go to pull JIT aws reservation information
+playing around with go